google-deepmind/lab/README.md

 Here is some [more detailed build documentation](/docs/users/build.md), including how to install dependencies if you don't have them.

+To enable compiler optimizations, pass the flag `--compilation_mode=opt`, or `-c opt` for short, to each `bazel build`, `bazel test` and `bazel run` command.
+The flag is omitted from the examples here for brevity, but it should be used for real training and evaluation where performance matters.

 ### Play as a human

 To test the game using human input controls, run